Automated Evolution of Feature Logging Statement Levels Using Git Histories and Degree of Interest: Approach

 \subsection{Feature Logging Statement Classification \& Heuristics}

 Distinguishing between feature logging statements and other kinds of logging---and transformation guidance---is accomplished via heuristics (step 8).
-Heuristics were mainly formulated as a result of an early pull (patch) request study, where we had first-hand discussions with contributors to large and popular open-source projects.
-Heuristics are used to avoid undesirably transforming logging statements, e.g., lines~\ref{lne:tempWarn},~\ref{lne:invalidInput}, and~\ref{lne:fileError} of \cref{lst:wombat4}, and include the following:
+We conducted a pilot study to assist in the design of heuristics through trial and error.
+We used an early version of the tool and sent pull requests to large and popular open-source projects with a small subset of the tool's output.
+After that, we obtained feedback from the developers.
+We investigated the code surrounding logging statements based on their feedback to improve our approach.
+Heuristics are used to avoid undesirably transforming logging statements, e.g., lines~\ref{lne:tempWarn},~\ref{lne:invalidInput}, and~\ref{lne:fileError} of \cref{lst:wombat4}.
+Here is a list of heuristics, with their abbreviations in bold font:

 \begin{enumerate}